GramBezEndu/Split-Or-Steal-Bot/README.md

 <b>Bans:</b>

-There's a high chance to get banned with this bot (spamming same message and skipping preparation time).
+There's a high chance to get banned with this bot (spamming same message and skipping preparation time) - disabling those features would decrease ban chance.
+I think getting reported is the only way of getting banned - I don't think this game's "Anti-Bot" is worth much.

 ![Missing image :(](https://i.imgur.com/IPd47Xr.png)